Introduction to Accounting

 The structure and functioning of Indian government:

-Indian Parliament, Role of the president, Role of the Prime minister, Union cabinet, Governor, Role of the Chief Minister, State legislative assembly.
+Indian Parliament, Role of the President, Role of the Prime minister, Union cabinet, Governor, Role of the Chief Minister, State legislative assembly, Judicial system in India.

 Cold War Era, The End of Bipolarity and U.S hegemony in World affairs:

 First world war-Second world war- Emergence of two power blocs after the Second World War.
 Arenas of the cold war.
 Challenges to Bipolarity: Non Aligned Movement, India and the cold war.
 Introduction of democratic politics and capitalism in post-communist regimes.
 India’s relations with Russia and other post-communist countries, Growth of unilateralism: Afghanistan, first Gulf War, response to 9/11 and attack on Iraq.
 Dominance and challenge to the US in economy and ideology.
-India’s renegotiation of its relationship with the USA.
+India’s renegotiation of its relationship with the USA, Act east policy and Look east policy.

 International and regional Organizations: